Facebook-f Instagram Linkedin

 At the end of this module delegates should be able to:

-• Describe the initial management of:
+• Describe the management of:

 • Open and closed fractures